Contribute to your child’s financial future with your monthly tax-free benefit

 If you’re a parent, you know that raising kids is costly from day one.
 It can be hard to think about putting money aside for their future, or your own, when daily expenses pile up.

 As of July 2016, the government introduced the non-taxable Canada child benefit (CCB) to help eligible families offset the expenses of raising children under 18.
 The CCB replaces the Canada child tax benefit, the national child benefit supplement and the universal child care benefit.

 The amount you receive is based on a number of factors including the number and ages of your children, your adjusted family net income and your child’s eligibility for the child disability benefit.
 An additional amount for the child disability benefit and related provincial or territorial programs might also be included.

 After determining eligibility, Canadian parents can apply online and must file income taxes every year – regardless of employment status – to receive the benefit.
-For full eligibility and application details, visit the Canada Revenue Agency website.
+For full eligibility and application details, visit the Canada Revenue Agency Opens a new website in a new window website.

 With the rising costs of education and everyday expenses, setting aside a portion of your benefit amount for your child’s financial future could give them a welcome head start.
 Depending on your situation, here are a few ideas to consider to help you make the most of your monthly CCB cheque.